telethar/ALttPDoorRandomizer/README.md

 * Reduced Dungeon Pots: Same as Cave+Keys but also roughly a quarter of dungeon pots are added to the location pool picked at random.
 This is a dynamic mode so pots in the pool will be colored.
 Pots out of the pool will have vanilla contents.
 * Clustered Dungeon Pots: Like reduced but pots are grouped by logical sets and roughly 50% of pots are chosen from those groups.
 This is a dynamic mode like the above.
 * Excludes Empty Pots: All pots that had some sort of objects under them are chosen to be in the location pool.
 This excludes most large blocks and some pots out of dungeons.
 * Dungeon Pots: The pots that are in dungeons are in the pool.
-(Includes serveral large blocks)
+(Includes several large blocks)
 * Lottery: All pots and large blocks are in the pool.

 By default, switches remain in their vanilla location (unless you turn on the legacy option below)